 Important notice: Our current attempts of formal knowledge representation are still very experimental.
 We highly encourage anybody interested in this topic to contact the ackrep-team with questions, feedback and/or contribution ideas.

 Large parts of control knowledge are comprised of algorithms and are available as executable code, e.g. feedback design, trajectory planning, observability checking etc. However, often this code is not published or at least hard to execute on different environments.
 This clearly hinders reproducibility and thus knowledge transfer.
-In [1.1] we therefore propose ACKREP Code (originally just named "ACKRep"): A Git repository which holds control-related code in a special structure (problems, solutions, methods, environment specifications, ...) plus a webservice which checks the solution-entities against the problem-entities, i.e. a specialized continuous integration service.
+In [1.1] we therefore propose ACKREP Core (originally just named "ACKRep"): A Git repository which holds control-related code in a special structure (models, problems, solutions, methods, environment specifications, ...) plus a webservice which facilitates access to those entities e.g. via a semantic search interface and which incorporates latest results from an associated continuous integration service.
+The latter is used to regularlyf check the integrity of all entities along with their dependencies.

 In [2.1] we propose the Methodnet, a supplement to classical knowledge representation, consisting of types and methods in a graph structure.
 From that, a schematic solution procedure can be generated for a specific problem.
 "Trajectory tracking control for a triple pendulum" is used to demonstrate how the proposed method supports knowledge transfer.
 Furthermore, an OWL-ontology is automatically generated from the methodnet which allows accessing this knowledge base with SPARQL and other semantic methods.

-Note: Currently, information about this project is only available in German.
+Note: Currently, the development on this project is paused and information about it is yet only available in German.